pfrenssen/drupal-site-template/README.md

 Copy docker-compose.yml.dist into docker-compose.yml.

 You can make any alterations you need for your local Docker setup.
-However, the defaults should be enough to set the project up.
+However, the defaults should work out of the box.

 Download and start the supplied Docker images: